 5 Interesting Jerboa Facts

-- Surprisingly, for desert creatures, jerboas don’t drink water.
+- Surprisingly, for desert creatures, jerboas are animals that don’t drink water.
 Instead, the plants and insects they consume give them the hydration they need.

 - Despite their adorable appearance, it is illegal to have a jerboa as a pet.
 Since they do not thrive in captivity, it is also cruel to the animal.